-- 68. For the purposes of this Part, a "secure residential facility" means - (a) a residential facility designated under this Act for the purposes of the - (i) assessment under section 8; - (ii) detention of a child prior to or after an initial inquiry is conducted under this Act; - (iii) detention of a child pending trial pursuant to section 40; - (iv) reception and rehabilitation of a child who has been sentenced to a term of detention in a secure residential facility under this Act; and - (b) residential protection and treatment centre for the purposes of reception and rehabilitation of a child who requires psychiatric or psychological treatment or treatment for substance abuse pursuant to section 40 and section 70.
+- 68. For the purposes of this Part, a "secure residential facility" means - (a) a residential facility designated under this Act for the purposes of the - (i) assessment under section 8; - (ii) detention of a child prior to or after an initial inquiry is conducted under this Act; - (iii) detention of a child pending trial pursuant to section 40; - (iv) reception and rehabilitation of a child who has been sentenced to a term of imprisonment under this Act; and - (b) residential protection and treatment centre for the purposes of reception and rehabilitation of a child who requires psychiatric or psychological treatment or treatment for substance abuse pursuant to section 40 and section 70.